ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleProfileFixedInAxes.rst

 IVehicleProfileFixedInAxes
 ==========================

-.. py:class:: IVehicleProfileFixedInAxes
+.. py:class:: ansys.stk.core.stkobjects.IVehicleProfileFixedInAxes

    IVehicleAttitudeProfile

    Fixed in Axes attitude profile: maintains a constant orientation of the body-fixed axes with respect to the specified reference axes, using the selected coordinate type.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleProfileFixedInAxes

 Overview
 --------